 • Maybe I won’t feel so miserable if I stop trying to please others and do things the way I want to and am capable of doing.
 I love myself for figuring this out.

 Excessive Organizing and Hoarding

 "Excessively organized" is a term I use to refer to the situation when people are concerned with minor details that don't mean anything.
 I often see this situation as "organizing the clutter" because these people engage in ritualistic activities of gathering, sorting, cleaning and containing stuff, including information, which they do not need in the first place.

 Even though some people operate this way because they are not aware of other ways to live; most do it as some type of OCD behavior to distract themselves from something else they do not want to face.

 Wikipedia states; "The term anal-retentive (or anally retentive, anal retentive) derives from Freudian Psychology, describing a person overly uptight or distressed over ordinarily minor problems with such attention to detail that the obsession becomes an annoyance to others, and can be carried out to the detriment of the so-called anal-retentive person."

 It is easy to confuse overly-organized environments with healthy living preferences.
-Here are two examples:

-2 Closets, cabinets, shelves filled with labeled orderly containers, dividers, gadgets - everything sparkles - guests are afraid to even breathe in the space (excessive organizing and looks like it is from a catalogue, functioning often is not permitted not to disturb the order).
+2. Closets and cabinets has containers, some drawers have dividers, things are easy to access and put away (organized; looks natural and functions easily) and closets, cabinets, shelves filled with labeled orderly containers, dividers, gadgets, where everything sparkles and guests are afraid to breathe (excessive organizing and looks like it is from a catalog, functioning often is not permitted not to disturb the order).